kbrady/tess/README.md

-# Eye Tracker Pipeline

-This is a pipeline for post processing eye tracker data on students reading from a webpage.
-I am writing it for studies we are doing at Vanderbilt where the eye tracking software gives us a csv with the x and y positions of a student's eyes on the screen and a video.
+# Screen Recroding Reader

+This is a pipeline for processing screen recordings to recognize the text, mouse movements, highlighting and navigation events that happen during them.
+It can be used to categorize youtube videos, parse data from digital reading experiments or tag your own actions from a personal screen recording.

 ## Necessary Software
 In addition to Python 2.7, your system will need the following software packages to run this code:
 - [https://github.com/tesseract-ocr/tesseract](Tessaract)
 - ffmpeg

+To install the virtual environment you will need virtualenv-3.5 installed.
+Then run:

+`virtualenv-3.5 venv_folder`

+`source venv_folder/bin/activate`

+`pip install requirements`

+To deactivate run

+`deactivate`

 ## Settings
 You will need a file called local_paths.py with path names to the directories your data is in and that generated files should be stored in.